MyEC

 Living in the heart of campus makes your time at EC more fun and helps you foster deeper friendships, become more connected, and be more successful.
 Classrooms, the dining hall, the library, student support services, and your friends … they’re all here.
 When you live on campus, you will be more supported socially and academically — that’s why students who live on campus tend to have higher GPAs than their peers living off campus.

-During the application process in the housing portal, you will have the option to request a specific roommate or fill out a questionnaire with your preferences.
-You will be asked several questions to help you find a potential roommate covering your sleeping habits, personality, and what you are looking for in a roommate.
-If you have a specific roommate you want to live with, you can search for and confirm your roommate once you complete your application.
+During Summer Orientation, you’ll have the option to request a specific roommate or complete a questionnaire about your preferences.
+The questionnaire covers topics like sleeping habits, personality, and what you’re looking for in a roommate to help find a good match.
+If you have a specific person you want to live with, you can include their name on the housing preferences form.

-Anderson is home to 142 students and features double occupancy rooms and hall baths.
-Located near Speidel Gymnasium and the Campus Center, Anderson has excellent views of the campus from all four sides.
-The Main Lounge offers a piano, fireplace, and ping-pong table.
+Anderson is home to 113 first-year students and features double occupancy rooms with hall baths.
+Located near Speidel Gymnasium and the Campus Center, Anderson offers excellent views of the campus from all four sides.
+It also includes a first-year Pet-Friendly floor as well as an All-Female floor.
+The Main Lounge features a piano and a cozy fireplace.

 "The Orientation Leaders, Resident Assistants, and College Athletes were there to help us move in and give us information about living in the residence halls.
 And the whole orientation process was really informative.
 It helped me feel like I was ready to take on college."